All Episodes

 I was a pitcher and the catcher.

-He and his brother Sean.
+He and his brother Sean, they both died.

-They worked for Cannor Fitzgerald.
+They worked for Canter Fitzgerald.

 I haven't seen his wife in a long time, but I know his wife had five daughters.

-We didn't pay attention then and now we're in the midst of an election where we have a presidential candidate.
+We didn't pay attention then, and now we're in the midst of an election where we have a presidential candidate that has this mysterious reluctance and resistance to say radical Islam.

-If I didn't want to laugh I'll cry.
+If I didn't want to laugh, I'll cry.

 And half the country is so stupid that they would vote for her.